fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 heading: Add Drill Down to Maps
 ---

+> Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.

 Using the simple drill down method, you can specify custom URLs or JavaScript methods to be invoked for each entity or marker on your map.
 When you click on the respective entity, the map will invoke that method, or redirect to the specific URL.
 If it's a URL, you can configure whether to open the URL in the same page, a new window, a pop-up, or a frame.

 You can use simple links with your maps in one of the following ways: